Canada - Rwanda Relations

 Canada notes Rwanda’s national reconciliation process and the progress it has made with respect to development.
 Our ongoing interests in Rwanda relate to promoting the importance of a pluralist society, respect for human rights, and seeking concrete solutions to challenges in the region related to peace and security.

 Canada supported the creation of the Rwanda National University in the city of Butare.
 Post-genocide, Canada supported efforts to re-establish Rwanda’s social institutions and infrastructure.
-In 2004, the Canadian Parliament declared April 7 as a Day of Remembrance of the victims of the 1994 Rwandan genocide.
+In 2004, the Canadian Parliament declared April 7 as a Day of Remembrance of the victims of the 1994 Rwandan genocide against the Tutsi in Rwanda.
 On April 7, 2008, the Canadian Parliament unanimously adopted a resolution to designate April 7 as a Day of Reflection on the Prevention of Genocide.

 In 2017-18, Canada provided $28.36M in international assistance to Rwanda, channeled mostly through long-term institutional support to multilateral organizations with activities in Rwanda, and Canadian civil society organisations working, in partnership with local organizations, to improve education, sexual and reproductive health and rights, as well as growth that works for everyone.
 In addition, in 2019, Canada provided support to the World Food Programme to respond to humanitarian needs of vulnerable populations, including refugees, returnees, and host communities in Rwanda.